8bit-nyk/hslam_ros/ReadME.md

 ```
 Start moving the camera around and perform realtime Visual SLAM!

-P.S. to get better results to provide the proper camera matrix instead of the stock camera.txt file provided.
+**NB.** to get better results to provide the proper camera matrix instead of the stock camera.txt file provided.

 ### Results: